-A person applying for a telecommunications device under this section must apply to the program administrator on a form prescribed by the Department of Human Services.
+A person applying for a telecommunications device or interconnectivity product under this section must apply to the program administrator on a form prescribed by the Department of Human Services.

-To be eligible to obtain a telecommunications device under this section, a person must:
+To be eligible to obtain a telecommunications device or interconnectivity product under this section, a person must:

 (1) be able to benefit from and use the equipment for its intended purpose;

 (3) be a resident of the state;